IUREDCap/redcap-etl-module/tests/web/README.md

     ./vendor/bin/phpunit --coverage-php tests/web/coverage-data/coverage.unit

-Then to update the coverage/index.php file, you need to re-run the comine_coverage.php script.
+Then to update the coverage/index.php file, you need to re-run the combine_coverage.php script.

 Similarly, you can also add manual test coverage data by setting the 'code-coverage-id' cookie in your browser, and then going through your tests in that browser.
 For example, in Chrome: